-Rather than setting its own pavement and bridge targets, the DMATS has chosen to support the Iowa DOT, Illinois DOT and Wisconsin DOT's pavement and bridge targets as submitted in the most recent baseline period performance report.
-The MPO supports those targets by reviewing and programming all Interstate and National Highway System projects within the MPO boundary that are included in the DOT's Transportation Improvement Program.
-Pavement and Bridge Targets are attached in Appendix C.
+Rather than setting its own pavement and bridge targets, DMATS has chosen to support the Iowa DOT, Illinois DOT and Wisconsin DOTs pavement and bridge targets as submitted in the most recent baseline period performance report.
+The MPO supports those targets by reviewing and programming all Interstate and National Highway System projects within the MPO boundary that are included in the DOTs Transportation Improvement Program.
+Pavement and Bridge Targets from Iowa, Illinois and Wisconsin DOTs are listed below.
+Resolutions of Pavement and Bridge Targets are attached in Appendix C.